StanciuMariusGabriel/Checkers-Game/README.md

 # Checkers-Game
-Game of Checkers written in C# using WPF framework
+Game of Checkers written in C# using WPF framework <br>

+Created by:
+Stanciu Marius-Gabriel